sebastiandev/plyse/README.md

 > Query objects are immutable, so every method that modfies the object returns a new instance.

 ## Traversing query trees
 A query tree is a composition of **TreeNodes**, which defines the basic interface for nodes.
 A node can be of type **Operator** or **Operand**.
-Query trees are binary trees (almost, 'Not' operator have only one input/child) so every node is an **Operator** that has childs/inputs and every leaf is an **Operand** which is a representation of a query **Term**.
+Query trees are binary trees (almost true except for 'Not' operator which has only one input/child) so every node is an **Operator** that has childs/inputs and every leaf is an **Operand** which is a representation of a query **Term**.
 You can traverse the tree by asking for the node's children, checking if is a leaf.
 You can also ask for all the leafs of a particular node.

 ```python